fluendo/fluster/docker/README.md

 ./run-docker.sh --nvidia run -d GStreamer-H.265-NVDEC-Gst1.0 -ts JCT-VC-HEVC_V1 -k
 ```

-**Note:** Some test vectors may fail with hardware decoders due to specific features or edge cases.
+**Note:** CUDA/NVDEC support is only available with **system packages** (default).
+If you use `--build-ffmpeg`, NVDEC will NOT be available.
+Some test vectors may fail with hardware decoders due to specific features or edge cases.
 This is normal and expected.

 ## Mounted Volumes